The Confident Eater

 When it comes to meals, many of these same elements can be used to make dinners a more harmonious and pleasurable place to be for everyone.

 Quality time – there is no reason that dinners cannot be quality time.
-If we sit together, it may be the only time in the day that all members of the family are in one place at the same time.
+If you sit together, it may be the only time in the day that all members of the family are in one place at the same time.

 Bonding – mealtimes are primarily about bonding, not eating.
-I know that seems like an odd thing to say, but spending quality time with our child is more likely to lead to competent eating, than focusing on mouthfuls.
+I know that seems like an odd thing to say, but spending quality time with your child is more likely to lead to competent eating, than focusing on mouthfuls.

 Highlight – meals can become the highlight of both your and your children’s day.

-How can we feed like we read?
+How can you feed like you read?

 There are some really practical ways to support this process: